1994–95 Orlando Magic season: NBA playoffs

-In the 1995 NBA Finals, the Magic faced off against the 6th-seeded and defending NBA champion Houston Rockets; O'Neal would be up against Hakeem Olajuwon in a battle of All-Star Centers.
-Game 1 was played in Orlando and the game was lost at the free-throw line; Anderson missed four consecutive free throws with the Magic up by three at the waning seconds of the game, and the Rockets tied the game at the buzzer.
-The Rockets would then win Game 1 in overtime, 120–118.
-The Magic would not recover from their Game 1 loss, as the Rockets swept the series in four straight games.
-Following the season, Anthony Avent was traded to the Vancouver Grizzlies expansion team, and Tree Rollins retired.
+In the 1995 NBA Finals, the Magic faced off against the 6th–seeded, and defending NBA champion Houston Rockets, a team that featured All-Star center Hakeem Olajuwon, All-Star guard Clyde Drexler, and Robert Horry; O'Neal would be up against Olajuwon in a battle of All-Star centers.
+In Game 1 at the Orlando Arena, Anderson missed four consecutive free throws with the Magic up by three points at the waning seconds of the game, and the Rockets tied the game at the buzzer; the Rockets went on to win the game in overtime, 120–118.
+The Magic were unable to recover from their Game 1 loss, as the team lost Game 2 to the Rockets at home, 117–106, and then lost the next two games on the road, including a Game 4 loss to the Rockets at The Summit, 113–101.
+The Magic lost the series in a four-game sweep, as the Rockets won their second consecutive NBA championship.